springboardmentor545-lgtm/TeamB-IVR-Modernization/README.md

 ### BAP (Bot Application Platform) 🤖: Adds conversational AI to understand natural language and automate workflows.

-## 🖼️ Introduction to sequence diagram
-The following section explains how different parts of the IVR system interact with each other.
-We use a **sequence diagram** to show the step-by-step flow of communication between:

-- **User** → the person making the call
-- **IVR** → the Interactive Voice Response system that takes input
-- **Middleware** → the layer that processes and forwards requests
-- **Backend** → the system that provides data and final responses

 ## 📊 Sequence Diagram